-- Divide the total grade points by the total number of semester hours attempted.
-The results is the grade point average.
+- Divide the total grade points by the total number of semester hours attempted to calculate the semester grade point average.

 The following example illustrates the GPA of a student with grades in five courses.

-Course Grade Semester Hours Point Equivalents Grade Points
+Course Grade Semester Hours Point Equivalents Total Points

 English C+ 3 2.5 7.5